 The Board acknowledges the importance of sound risk management and internal control being embedded into the culture, processes and structures of the Group.
-The systems of internal control cover risk management and financial, organisational, operational, project and compliance controls.
+The systems of internal control cover risk management and financial, organizational, operational, project and compliance controls.
 The Board affirms its overall responsibility for the Group's systems of internal control and for reviewing the effectiveness and efficiency of those systems to ensure its viability and robustness.
 It should be noted, however, that such systems are designed to manage, rather than eliminate, risks of failure to achieve corporate objectives.
 Inherently, it can only provide reasonable and not absolute assurance against material misstatement or loss.

-RISK MANAGEMENT WORKING COMMITTEE'S ROLE
+RISK MANAGEMENT COMMITTEE'S ROLE

-The Risk Management Committee ("RMC") is accountable to the Audit and Risk Management Committee ("ARMC") for the implementation of the processes in identifying, evaluating, monitoring and reporting of risks and internal control.
-On 28 March 2018, the RMC was renamed Risk Management Working Committee ("RMWC").
-The Group Managing Director and Accounts Manager have provided the Board the assurance that the Group's risk management and internal control systems are operating adequately and effectively, in all material aspects, to ensure achievement of corporate objectives.
+The Risk Management Committee ("RMC") is accountable to the Board for the implementation of the processes in identifying, evaluating, monitoring and reporting of risks and internal control.
+The Group Managing Director and Accounts Manager have provided the Board the assurance that the Group's risk management and internal control systems are operating adequately and effectively , in all material aspects, to ensure achievement of corporate objectives, during the financial year under review and up to date of this statement.